5 Days in Sydney Itinerary (Free PDF Download)

 The Royal Botanic Gardens

-Enter via the Queen Elizabeth Gate by the Opera House and head to the right – we are heading to the garden’s upper level to begin our walk.
-Follow the signs to the Taipan Lawn Precinct or the Bennelong lawns that look out over the Harbour Bridge and Opera House.
-Snap a few photos and retrace your steps back the way you came.
+Enter via the Queen Elizabeth Gate near the Opera House and head right towards the upper level.
+Follow the signs to the Taipan Lawn Precinct or Bennelong Lawn, which looks directly out over the Harbour Bridge and Opera House.
+It’s one of the better viewpoints in the city, and it’s free.

-You pass Government House along the way.
-If you arrive after 10 am you can also explore the Government House Gardens.
-There are also free tours offered several times a day
+Government House is along this route.
+If you arrive after 10am you can walk through the Government House Gardens, and free tours run several times a day.

-Continue on the upper path until you reach Folly for Mrs Macquarie – a sculpture by Fiona Hall.
-This is one of my favourite of the many sculptures in the gardens.
-It was inspired by the wife of one of the city’s first governors, who reportedly sat longingly looking out to sea waiting for news from home.
+Follow the upper path until you reach Folly for Mrs Macquarie, a sculpture by Fiona Hall and one of my favourites in the gardens.
+It was inspired by the wife of one of the city’s first governors, who reportedly sat here looking out to sea, waiting for news from home.

-Continue along the path and follow the signs until you reach the Calyx.
-The space is home to the largest green wall in the southern hemisphere.
-Entry is by gold coin donation.
+From there, follow the signs to the Calyx.
+It houses the largest green wall in the southern hemisphere and entry is by gold coin donation.

-From here, follow signs to the Lions Gate and head down the path to find the Boy with a Thorn sculpture, where you will find the view below.
+Follow the signs to the Lions Gate and head down the path to the Boy with a Thorn sculpture.
+The view from here down to the harbour is one of the quieter gems in this part of the gardens.

 From here, we will head to the point and the famous Mrs Macquarie’s Chair.